 One more durability rule matters in production: resumed runs replay from a checkpoint boundary instead of jumping back to the exact Python line where execution paused.
 That means side effects and non-deterministic work should either live in LangGraph tasks or be made idempotent.[11]

 The storage boundary, not the model, must enforce idempotency.
-If the execution node is replayed after a timeout, the same key retrieves the first result rather than issuing a second credit.
+If the execution node is replayed after a timeout, the same key retrieves the first result rather than applying a second traffic shift.

 2